HamdanAlhajeri/HamdanAlhajeri.github.io/_tabs/about.md

 ---
 ### 👋 Hey there!
 I'm Hamdan AlHajeri

 🎓 I'm a Computer Science student at Khalifa University, set to graduate in Fall 2026.
-I love building cool stuff with code and learning new tech along the way.
+I am aspiring to learn robotics in the future, maybe create a large mech.

 💻 **Tech I'm into**:
 - Languages: Java, Python, C and React